Updated December 2020

 According to the relevant industry codes, retailers in Victoria have a general obligation to base each bill on actual metering data.
-The codes also provide that a retailer must use its best endeavour to ensure that actual readings of the meter are carried out as frequently as required to prepare the customer’s bills and at least once every 12 months.
+A retailer must use its best endeavours to ensure that actual readings of the meter are carried out as frequently as required to prepare the customer’s bills, and at least once every 12 months.
 However, if the meter was faulty, or not safe or easy to access, the retailer is allowed to issue a bill based on an estimation.

 To make an estimate, a retailer may look at a bill from the same period last year to see how much energy or water a customer used.
 If a customer has been with the retailer for less than 12 months, it may make an estimate by looking at the usage of a similar customer in your area.